 5) What inspires you?
 Where do you find ideas for your work?

 The ideas are simple— themes that are interwoven into the fabric of our daily lives is what interests me.
-For instance, the growth of haphazard urbanization, the destruction of natural resources and the natural jungle being replaced by a concrete jungle disturbs me a lot.
+For instance, the growth of haphazard urbanization, the destruction of natural resources, and the natural jungle being replaced by a concrete jungle disturbs me a lot.
 I also see the cities of today as being a metaphorical jungle of sorts where women have to fend for themselves.
-Not just that, whether it is food, health, energy production and even economic growth, water plays a role in it.
-I am interesting in exploring the importance of water as a resource.
+Not just that, whether it is food, health, energy production, and even economic growth, water plays a role in it.
+I am interested in exploring the importance of water as a resource.

 6) What has been the most memorable compliment you’ve received for your work?